trauma responsive & healing centered - Informing

 This Informing playlist supports schools in refining their practices and expanding their collective understanding of resilience and healing.
 This stage encourages deeper reflection on how personal and organizational habits influence school culture by focusing on applying trauma-informed strategies.
 Schools engage in collaborative learning, examine case studies, and adapt tools to align with their community context, strengthening both individual insight and collective commitment.

 The TRS-IA is an evidence-informed self-assessment that comprises eight key domains of trauma-responsive schools and districts.
 It encompasses 8 domains: 1) whole school prevention planning; 2) whole school safety planning; 3) whole school trauma programming; 4) target trauma-informed programming; 5) prevention/early intervention trauma programming; 6) classroom strategies; 7) staff self-care; 8) family and community engagement.
+Click here for the Assessment Guide to help your team through this process.

 This course provides foundational knowledge around trauma and its impact on students and their communities.
 While we use the words “student” and “schools” here, this information can easily be applied to out-of-school environments too, such as afterschool organizations and early childhood programs.
 This course will help learners: understand how trauma impacts students’ learning and behavior in order to develop a “trauma lens;” identify common symptoms of trauma that occur in a school setting; increase your awareness of the impact of exposure to secondary trauma and the need for self-care and collective care among school staff.